New hire onboarding

 - Integrate Gmail with Salesforce and Vitally to enable centralized communication history

-- If you start on a Monday, join your first CS and Onboarding standup.
+- If you start on a Monday, join your first Onboarding standup.

-- We fill in a GitHub issue every week before this meeting so we are prepared for the discussion topics.
-Dana will add your GitHub handle to the template.
+- We fill in a GitHub issue every week before this meeting, so we are prepared for the discussion topics.
+Magda will add your GitHub handle to the template.

-- (Onboarding specialist) Book time with Magda to go over the nuts and bolts of the role - which leads get onboarding, what signals we're looking for, how to reach out.
-Start working through leads together.
+- Book time with Magda to go over the nuts and bolts of the role - which leads get onboarding, what signals we're looking for, and how to reach out.
+Start working through customer accounts together.

 Rest of week 1